MITLibraries/docker-matomo/README.md

 "State" for Matomo is managed/stored in at most two locations:

 * the `config.ini.php` file
-* the database
+* the MySQL database

 The `config.ini.php` file contains some core Matomo configuration.
 There are a couple of sections worth addressing:

 1. The `[Plugins]` section tells Matomo which plugins to enable on installation.
 To disable a plugin, simply remove it from this section.
-Our preference is to modify this section and not the `PluginsInstalled` section, as removing a plugin from `PluginsInstalled` would remove it from the application completely.
-Sadly, with the container-based Matomo, it seems to only way to activate a plugin is to use the Matomo web UI.
+Our preference is to modify this section and not the `PluginsInstalled` section, as removing a plugin from `PluginsInstalled` would remove it from the application completely. *Sadly, with the container-based Matomo, it seems to only way to activate a plugin is to use the Matomo web UI*.
 1. The `[mail]` section configures the SMTP server.
 Matomo uses mailers for several core functions, including password resets and reporting.
 Some related config values (e.g., `login_password_recovery_email_address`) are defined in the `[General]` section.
 1. The `[General]` section handles other configurations.
 A few of these settings are covered by the EnvironmentVariables plugin, but the rest are managed in this code.